A Guide to Vacationing in Phuket

-The case for spending a long weekend in Phuket (Thailand’s infamous party island) is easy.
+The case for spending a long weekend in Phuket (the most infamous party island in Thailand) is easy.
 There’s fresh seafood, great weather, friendly people, and tons of options for travelers on every budget.
 And let’s not forget the beaches — thanks to its dense, forested landscape, this “pearl of the Andaman” offers an abundance of well-hidden, romantic white sand beaches to choose from.

 As a travel destination, Phuket is a breeze to navigate.
 The whole island is accessible by road, and none of the beaches require an admission fee.
 Getting there is even easier — with 59 flights from Bangkok per day, travelers can show up pretty much on a whim.
 Once you’re here, choose from diving, nature hikes, massages, or even a day trip out to the surrounding Phi Phi Islands, Similan Islands, or the narrow sea caves of Phang Nga Bay.